AI Agent Index

 Pros

-• Strong nurture and talent pool capabilities — Lever's CRM heritage means re-engaging past candidates and building talent pools is more native than competitors that bolted CRM features onto ATS-first products
+• Strong nurture and talent pool capabilities from CRM heritage: re-engaging past candidates and building persistent talent pools is more native in Lever than in ATS-first platforms that retrofitted CRM features, which is valuable for companies with high-volume or cyclical hiring patterns.

 Limitations

-• Employ Inc. acquisition has slowed independent product velocity — since the 2022 acquisition, Lever's feature pace and investment levels have been less aggressive than independent challengers, with shared engineering resources across Jobvite and JazzHR
+• Employ Inc. acquisition has affected independent product velocity: since the 2022 acquisition, Lever's feature pace has been less aggressive than independent challengers, with engineering resources shared across Jobvite and JazzHR, which matters for teams expecting rapid AI feature rollout.

 Ashby